19 Sights in Rzeszów, Poland (with Map and Images)

 Kaplica pw. Świętego Huberta Łukasz Niemiec / CC BY-SA 4.0

-Saint Hubert Chapel in Rzeszów - a baroque hunting chapel.
-The chapel is located in the church area of the newly established parish under the same call near the Baranówka IV and Miłocin housing estate, with a direct descent from Warszawska Street to Borowa Street.
+St. Hubert's Chapel in Rzeszów – a Baroque hunting chapel.
+The chapel is located in the churchyard of the newly established parish of the same name, near the Baranówka IV and Miłocin housing estates, with a direct exit from Warszawska Street into Borowa Street.

 Wikipedia: Kaplica św.
 Huberta w Rzeszowie (PL)